Skip to main content

 What's the difference between uploading to ChatGPT vs Claude?

 Both platforms work identically with OneFile's output.
 ChatGPT free limits you to 3 files per day, ChatGPT Plus to 10 files per message.
 Claude limits vary by plan.
-With OneFile, you bypass all these restrictions by uploading one combined file to either platform.
+With OneFile, you sidestep all these restrictions by uploading one combined file to either platform.

 File Types & Uploads